01-1/0/Want..md

 And hopefully now you see why this is the case.

-Since every action we consciously take is a result of our wants.
+Because every action we consciously take is a result of our wants.
 And these actions include these innumerable wrongs.

 Our own wants.